astropy-learn/learn-astropy/src/contributing/contributing.md

   If you do this, the only change necessary when merging your notebook will be to set `tutorialpath` to `'http://data.astropy.org/tutorials/My-tutorial-name/'`.

-For larger data files that are bigger than 10 MB in size, we recommend hosting with Zenodo.
+For data files that are larger than 10 MB in size, we recommend hosting with Zenodo.
 To use this approach, follow these steps:

-- You will need to sign up for an account with Zenodo before you can upload a file there.
+- Sign up for an account at https://zenodo.org/ if you do not have one already.

-- After a Zenodo account has been properly set up, be sure to log in and do a new upload.
-Follow the Zenodo instructions and complete all the required fields as the bare minimum in order to have the data file(s) uploaded to their records.
+- Log in to Zenodo and perform a new upload.
+Follow the Zenodo instructions and complete all the required fields in order to have the data file(s) uploaded to their records.
 Once this is done you will have a link to share the data.

 - With the link to the data file record, which has the format `https://zenodo.org/api/records/:id`, an example HTTP GET request needed to retrieve the data using the Python package `requests` is shown below: